-“This is a company town,” the hotel desk attendant in Erlangen, Germany told me.
+“This is a company town,” the hotel desk attendant in Erlangen told me.
 “People here either work for the company or its suppliers.”

-As I wandered the quaint streets and explored local life in Erlangen, Germany, I noticed they were all related to the company in some way.
+As I wandered the quaint streets and explored local life in Erlangen, Germany, I noticed the street names were all related to the company in some way.
 My hotel on Werner von Siemens Strasse was no exception.

 But while the Siemens company dominates this town in the Franconia Valley in both size and importance, Erlangen is also home to an important medical university: The Friedrich-Alexander-University of Erlangen-Nürnberg.
 The students gather on the lawns of the Schloss Garden to read or play sports (soccer and a form of tight-rope walking known as slacklining between trees seem to be the favorites).

 The divided sidewalks throughout town give the right-of-way to bicycles and you need to be careful not be run over by the two-wheel terrors.